PAYONE-GmbH/PCP-ServerSDK-php/README.md

 When making a request any client may throw a `PayoneCommercePlatform\Sdk\Errors\ApiException`.
 There two subtypes of this exception:

 - `PayoneCommercePlatform\Sdk\Errors\ApiErrorResponseException`: This exception is thrown when the API returns an well-formed error response.
-The given errors are marshalled to `PayoneCommercePlatform\Sdk\Models\APIError` objects which are availble via the `getErrors()` method.
-They usually contain usual information about what is wrong in your request or the state of the resource.
+The given errors as `PayoneCommercePlatform\Sdk\Models\APIError` instances via the `getErrors()` method on the exception.
+They usually contain useful information about what is wrong in your request or the state of the resource.
 - `PayoneCommercePlatform\Sdk\Errors\ApiResponseRetrievalException`: This exception is a catch-all exception for any error that cannot be turned into a helpful error response.
 This includes network errors, malformed responses or other errors that are not directly related to the API.

 ### Client Side